Released: 17 December 1971

 Kooks, Queen Bitches And Andy Warhol, Ken Sharp

 Also recorded during the BBC show was ‘Looking For A Friend’, which shares a similar chord structure and rhythm to ‘Song For Bob Dylan’.
+Both performances were released on the 2022 box set Divine Symmetry.

 In the studio